Construction Sites Pose A High Risk Of Injury

 Construction accidents can result in long-term physical, financial and emotional suffering.
 Personal injury attorney Shane Kadlec can alleviate your financial burden and assist you on your road to recovery.

-For your benefit, he typically works on a contingency basis, meaning he will not collect attorney’s fees until he has secured compensation on your behalf.
+For your benefit, he works on a contingency basis, meaning he will not collect attorney’s fees until he has secured compensation on your behalf.
 To learn how Mr. Kadlec can help you, schedule a consultation online today or call 281-643-2000.